The Housing Agreement

 What if I am considering leaving Drew but am not 100% positive by the time of Room Selection?

 If you are unsure of your plans, you may participate in Room Selection just in case your other options do not work out.
-You should indicate your potential plans on your Letter of Intent form, thus informing the Housing Office of your situation prior to Room Selection.
-The more information you communicate to the Housing Office regarding your situation the better your chance of avoiding a fine.
-Before going away for the summer, a letter to the Housing Office of the current situation is advisable.
+You should indicate your potential plans on your Letter of Intent form, thus informing Residence Life/Housing of your situation prior to Room Selection.
+The more information you communicate to Residence Life/Housing regarding your situation the better your chance of avoiding a fine.
+Plan ahead and before leaving campus for the summer, send an email to ResidenceLife/Housing of the current situation.

-Please Note: You should not sign-up to live in the Suites (Foster, Hurst or McClintock), Townhouse 27, 28 or a McLendon suite on the 2nd, 3rd, or 4th, floors if you are uncertain of your plans for the fall: Cancellation of housing at any time after Room Selection in these areas will result in a fine.
+Please Note: You should not sign-up to live in the Suites (Foster, Hurst or McClintock), or a McLendon suite on the 2nd, 4th, or 5th, floors if you are uncertain of your plans for the fall: Cancellation of housing at any time after Room Selection in these areas will result in a fine.

-Rooms other than Suites (Foster, Hurst or McClintock) or a McLendon suite on the 2nd.
-3rd, or 4th, floors – If you have kept the Housing Office informed of your situation throughout the entire Room Selection process, then your fine may be reduced or waived by the Appeals Committee.
+Rooms other than Suites (Foster, Hurst or McClintock) or a McLendon suite on the 2nd, 3rd, or 4th, floors – If you have kept the Residence Life/Housing Office informed of your situation throughout the entire Room Selection process, then your fine may be reduced or waived by the Appeals Committee.

-Suites (Foster, Hurst or McClintock) or a McLendon suite on the 2nd, 3rd or 4th floors – If you cancel housing after selecting this room and, before August 31, 2013, you will be charged one-fifth of the semester cost of the room you have chosen.
-After August 31 you will be responsible for the entire housing cost.
+Suites (Foster, Hurst or McClintock) or a McLendon suite on the 2nd, 4th or 5th floors – If you cancel housing after selecting this room and, before the Fall semester begins, you will be charged one-fifth of the semester cost of the room you have chosen.
+After the semester begins you will be responsible for the entire housing cost.

 Without proper advance notice and communication, you will be fined.
 Though, every student has the opportunity to appeal his/her fine.